 • H2S Alive

-* All certificates must be from an approved source, and valid for the term of the Program.
-Failure to provide proof may result in immediate dismissal from the program.
+* All certificates must be valid for the duration of the Electrician Foundation Program.
+Failure to provide proof may result in suspension or removal from the program.

 - The program is eligible for Canada Student Loans.
 Visit StudentAid BC to apply for financial assistance online.
 Note that dual credit students are not eligible for Student Aid.

 - The program is affiliated with the Industry Training Authority and School Districts 59, 60, 81 and 87.